deemp/flakes/README.md

 - When you open a problem file (e.g. `A.hs`), you should see Haskell Language Server load and show info when you hover over a term.

 - In case of problems, try to reload the window (`Ctrl` + `Shift` + `P` > `Reload Window`)

+- Feel free to create an issue or contact me at [Telegram](https://daniladanko.t.me)